Guide CB – Bo Gdynia

 During the verification process it may turn out that the project is not feasible in the form described.
 If it can be modified, the reviewing officer will contact the author and propose the necessary corrections to be made to the project.
 These may include, for example, the need to reduce the scope of the project if the proposed investment exceeds the quota in the district.
 Or a change of location if the plot indicated in the project has been allocated for other purposes.
 The author will be able to improve the proposal according to the suggestions of the officials within 5 calendar days.
 If author fails to do so, the application will be rejected and will not be put to the vote.

 Within 3 business days of receiving information about the negative verification of the project, the author will be able to appeal against this decision.
-The appeal can be submitted on paper at the offices of SIL (ul. Żeromskiego 31) or electronically to bo@gdynia.pl or via ePUAP.
+The appeal can be submitted on paper at the offices of SIL (ul. Żeromskiego 31) or electronically to bo@gdynia.pl or as required by law.
 In the body of the appeal, one should describe objections to the verification and its results and give reasons for opinion.

 The verification of city projects will differ slightly from the verification procedure of district projects.
 Both types of projects will undergo formal and preliminary substantive verification, but the urban project will be further refined during workshops with the participation of authors, officials and interested citizens.
 Information on the number and form of workshops to refine municipal projects will be published on the Civic Budget website and communicated to project authors.